thuynh26/cmpm121-f25-d3/PLAN.md

 ### D3.d: Gameplay Across Real-world Space and Time

 Key technical challenge: Modify system to use real world geolocation.
 Software can persist game state when closed to resume session.
 Key gameplay challenge: Game state save accross gameplay sessions and way to start a new game.
-Allow for swtich between button and geolocation game movement.
+Allow for switch between button and geolocation game movement.

 #### Steps